Bonjour, are you looking for the perfect name for your cat in French?

 French cat names based on personality

-French Names For Mean Cats, Grumpy Cats too
+French Names For Mean and Grumpy Cats

 If you have a cat with a sour personality, try these cat names on your size.

 - Bêtise / bet-ease/ bête can mean both “beast” and “stupid.”
-Bêtise has a wide range of meanings, crazy, stupid, nonsense, and mischief.
+Bêtise has a wide range of meanings: crazy, stupid, nonsense, and mischief.

 - Bouffon /Boo-phohn/: Joker, jester, bafoon.